Read about AI.

-One-on-one sessions on real problems from your business — live, on your screen, until AI becomes a tool you trust, not a topic you're watching.
+One-on-one sessions on real problems from your work — live, on your screen, until AI becomes a tool you trust, not just something you're reading about.

 If any of this is true, you're in the right place.